mfisher5/FISH546/Cod-Time-Series-Project/README.md

 ``bowtie`` is an alignment program and ``BLAST`` a database search tool.
 We use these programs to filter out highly repetitive loci, which show up as loci that align or ``BLAST`` to several loci in addition to themselves.

-##### Statistics #####
+##### Statistics

 Our lab uses Genepop and a collection of R packages to calculate statistics of population differentiation, instead of using the statistics produced by the Stacks pipeline.

 Our lab collected environmental data on temperature regimes for the years these samples were collected.
 I did not have time this quarter to use this data to see whether any outlier loci sort with temperature regime, and whether those loci match to temperature regulation related genes in the Atlantic cod genome.
 Those would be some next steps.

+##### Scripts

+I used some custom scripts written  by my lab mates, and wrote many custom scripts myself.
+You can see those in [this folder](https://github.com/nclowell/FISH546/tree/master/Cod-Time-Series-Project/Scripts).

-##### Directory Structure #####
+##### Directory Structure

 Within my class repo FISH546, I have a directory for this project.
-Within this directory, I made a directory for **Data** that has directories for raw data, processed data, and  metadata.
-Raw data is never altered and stored in its own directory to protect it.
-Metadata includes information on the individual fish, environmental conditions, etc. Processed data is for data that has made it through part of the pipeline.
+Within this directory, I made a directory for **Data** that has directories for processed data and  metadata.
+I never pushed my raw data to Git Hub because it is too large.
+My raw data lives on a hard drive and is never altered.
+Metadata includes information on the individual fish, DNA quality, environmental conditions, etc. Processed data is for data that has made it through part of the pipeline.
 However, after making my directory structure I realized that my data files are too large and that I would never be pushing them to Git Hub, so I stored 3 (of ~100) on the Owl server to use in class as an example.

 Within the project directory, I also made a directory for **Analyses**.
 This directory has a directory for fast qc results, which describe the quality of the sequence data.
 My lab uses R packages to calculate statistics instead of the Stacks pipeline.
 This is where I will store those results.